 The name “205 Sports” derives from a geographic reference and a statement of intention.

 “205” comes from Interstate-205 which connects the Mountain House and Tracy communities of California to the Central Valley.
 Our intention is to positively influence athletes throughout Northern California.

 The use of “Sports” rather than a soccer-specific acronym (for example, “Soccer Club”) serves as a statement that our purpose is to develop athletic abilities in youth rather than limiting the influence to one sport.
 Many players in the Zone 1 age groups (Under-6 to Under-12) are in the process of learning the basic motor skills that will allow them to be lifelong athletes.
 We encourage “late specialization” – the model in which children are exposed to a variety of sporting activities – to develop the physical and mental tools to be successful in lifelong sports.

 What sorts of activities and programs does 205 Sports provide?

-- We are working with a local soccer club (UC Premier) on developing coaching and player development programs with a focus on long-term athletic development (LTAD).
+- We are working with a local soccer club (UC Premier) on coaching and player development programs with a focus on long-term athletic development (LTAD).